Bhutan at the 2020 Summer Olympics: Swimming

 Bhutan was represented by one male athlete at the 2020 Summer Olympics in swimming: Sangay Tenzin in the men's 100 m freestyle.
 He qualified via a universality place.
 This was Tenzin's debut appearance at the Olympics as well as the first appearance of a Bhutanese swimmer.
 On 27 July, he participated in the heats of the men's 100 metre freestyle in heat one.
-He finished the race in 57.57 seconds, in 68th place overall, and failed to advanced to the semifinals.
+He finished the race in 57.57 seconds, in 68th place overall, and failed to advance to the semifinals.